lampjunkie/php-datatables/README.md

 into any existing application or web framework.
 The library provides the means to build DataTables that can render data from any source including databases, web services, csv files, etc...

+Currently, php-datatables implements a majority of the features and options within DataTables.
+The remaining onces will be added over time.

 php-datatables is released with dual licensing, using the GPL v2 (license-gpl2.txt) and an BSD style license (license-bsd.txt).
 Please see the corresponding license file for details of these licenses.
 You are free to use, modify and distribute this software, but all copyright information must remain.

 ## Overview

+Look at the files within the demo/ directory to see a basic example of php-datatables in action.

+- ajax.php

+    A file showing how a json response is rendered for a DataTables ajax request

+- Browser.php

+    An entity object that is used by DemoDataTable to render the data

+- browsers.csv

+    A csv file containing the sample data for DemoDataTable

+- DemoDataTable

+    An example DataTable_DataTable implementation which loads data from a csv file

+- index.php

+    A file showing how the initial html/js for a DataTable is rendered

 ## Class Overview